dencim/Stop-Sign-Detector/README.md

 # Stop-Sign-Detector 🛑🛑
-Python program that uses template mapping, image pyramids and other techniques to find stop signs in an image.
+Python program that uses template matching, image pyramids and other techniques to find stop signs in an image.